Code4SA/old-code4sa.github.io/_posts/2016-07-08-unpacking-youth-issues.md

 This is why we urge you to click on the links above, follow the projects and contribute in any way you can.
 Often one small insight from a follower can make a world of difference in how a platform is created, received and used.

-[Optional Image - Hackdash - we can hyperlink this image to the Hackdash Codebridge projects https://hackdash.org/dashboards/codebridge ]
 <a href="https://hackdash.org/dashboards/codebridge" target="_blank"><img src="/img/blog/Hackdash.JPG"></a>

 For more information about [Codebridge](http://www.codebridge.co.za/) and our monthly events, click [here](http://code4sa.us8.list-manage1.com/track/click?u=11977a67604b965526b63ee6e&id=d5e3b297c9&e=7be9bc2713), sign up for email notifications for future events [here](http://code4sa.us8.list-manage.com/track/click?u=11977a67604b965526b63ee6e&id=51f559637a&e=7be9bc2713) or follow us on [Meetup](http://code4sa.us8.list-manage1.com/track/click?u=11977a67604b965526b63ee6e&id=8227683bda&e=7be9bc2713), [Facebook](http://code4sa.us8.list-manage.com/track/click?u=11977a67604b965526b63ee6e&id=4d0000502e&e=7be9bc2713) and [Twitter](http://code4sa.us8.list-manage.com/track/click?u=11977a67604b965526b63ee6e&id=33f616317a&e=7be9bc2713) for updates.